EPCCed/hpcsystems-monitoring/README.md

 Sample output from this script when run manually can be found in file: tesseract_node_check_sample_output.
 Note this is the output for the same 12 nodes listed in the sample input.

-This **opa_switch_monitor.sh** script is run on the "rack leader" for rack 1 of the system - this rack leader also acts as one of two fabric managers for the Omnipath network.
+This **opa_switch_monitor.sh** script is run on the "rack leader" for rack 1 of the system - this rack leader also acts as one of two fabric managers for the Omni-Path network.
 This script could however be run from any node from which the "opareport" command can interrogate the network.

 This script outputs to the /var/lib/check\_mk\_agent/spool directory - this location may vary depending on the OS and version of CheckMK involved.
-This script should be simply reproducible on any system with an Omnipath network and CheckMK.
+This script should be simply reproducible on any system with an Omni-Path network and CheckMK.
 A cron or other automatic mechanism should be used to run the script at an appropriate interval.
 A sample of the switch list used to identify which switches should be monitored can be found in file: opa_switch_monitor_switch.list.
 Sample output from this script can be found in file: opa_switch_monitor_output